Ilmenite: Processing and consumption

 Ilmenite ores can also be converted to liquid iron and a titanium-rich slag using a smelting process.

-Ilmenite ore is used as a flux by steelmakers to line blast furnace hearth refractory.
+Steelmakers use ilmenite ore as a flux to line the blast furnace hearth refractory.

 Ilmenite can be used to produce ferrotitanium via an aluminothermic reduction.

 Feedstock production

 Most ilmenite is recovered from heavy mineral sands ore deposits, where the mineral is concentrated as a placer deposit and weathering reduces its iron content, increasing the percentage of titanium.
 However, ilmenite can also be recovered from "hard rock" titanium ore sources, such as ultramafic to mafic layered intrusions or anorthosite massifs.
 The ilmenite in layered intrusions is sometimes abundant, but it contains considerable intergrowths of magnetite that reduce its ore grade.
-Ilmenite from anorthosite massifs often contain large amounts of calcium or magnesium that render it unsuitable for the chloride process.
+Ilmenite from anorthosite massifs often contains large amounts of calcium or magnesium that render it unsuitable for the chloride process.

-The proven reserves of ilmenite and rutile ore are estimated at between 423 and 600 million tonnes titanium dioxide.
+The proven reserves of ilmenite and rutile ores are estimated to be between 423 and 600 million tonnes of titanium dioxide.
 The largest ilmenite deposits are in South Africa, India, the United States, Canada, Norway, Australia, Ukraine, Russia and Kazakhstan.
 Additional deposits are found in Bangladesh, Chile, Mexico and New Zealand.

-Australia was the world's largest ilmenite ore producer in 2011, with about 1.3 million tonnes of production, followed by South Africa, Canada, Mozambique, India, China, Vietnam, Ukraine, Norway, Madagascar and United States.
+Australia was the world's largest ilmenite ore producer in 2011, with about 1.3 million tonnes of production, followed by South Africa, Canada, Mozambique, India, China, Vietnam, Ukraine, Norway, Madagascar and the United States.

-The top four ilmenite and rutile feedstock producers in 2010 were Rio Tinto Group, Iluka Resources, Exxaro and Kenmare Resources, which collectively accounted for more than 60% of world's supplies.
+The top four ilmenite and rutile feedstock producers in 2010 were Rio Tinto Group, Iluka Resources, Exxaro and Kenmare Resources, which collectively accounted for more than 60% of the world's supplies.

 The world's two largest open cast ilmenite mines are: